 21 Fantastic Campsites Near Canals in the UK

 Easy access, cheap offers and more predictable weather are all factors that lead people to look to foreign lands when it comes to travelling away for a much-needed break.
 With so many fabulous destinations around the world bookable with just a few clicks, it can be understandable why.
 What should never be underestimated, however, is the beauty and majesty offered by the UK’s nature.

-Whether it be for a weekend, a week or a much longer visit, for adventure, relaxation or to see what a totally different part of the country has to offer, camping is an affordable, memorable and exciting way to holiday.
+Whether it be for a weekend, a week or a much longer visit, for adventure, relaxation or to see what a totally different part of the country has to offer, staying in a canalside campsite is an affordable, memorable and exciting way to holiday.
 Building skills and character, relationships and bonds, really is an all-action option.

 To kick you off, we’ve found 21 fantastic campsites that are close to canals for you to consider for your next experience.

 The Old Dairy Farm – Grand Union Canal

 A picturesque canal campsite along the Grand Union Canal, The Old Dairy Farm is popular for anglers and travellers with pets.
 Pitches are available for tents, caravans and motorhomes, and electrical hookups are available.

 The camp is small in size and intimate.
 It is a family run site including a shower and toilet block, with nearby options such as a pub with a restaurant that is a short stroll along the towpath away.
 Open all year, fishing is a possibility in the area with a permit.

 You can also stay at a 4-start Narrowboat near Weedon.